 A student who is out of uniform for a LEGITIMATE reason must bring a note from a parent or guardian, clearly explaining the reason for this, and obtain an out-of-uniform pass from the Deputy Principal for your year group or Head Teacher Administration.
-This should be done before school commences.
+This should be done before school starts ie before roll call.

-Students' uniform will be monitored on a daily basis through their PCG and students who fail to comply with uniform requirements will be placed on a lunchtime detention on that day.
-Consistent failure to wear uniform without appropriate documentation will result in a Head Teacher detention and a formal interview involving parents.
+Students' uniform will be monitored on a daily basis through their PCG.
+Consistent failure to wear uniform without appropriate documentation could result in a Deputy Princial detention and a formal interview involving parents.
 Details about school uniform availability and price lists are at the end of this document.